sail-sg/d4ft/README.md

 ./scripts/gpu_setup.sh
 ```

-## Quick start: Calculating the ground state energy of Oxygen molecule
+# Quick start: using D4FT as a standalone program
 D4FT aims to provide atomic APIs similar to modern deep learning library like Jax and Pytorch, so that developers can easily write new algorithm by composing existing APIs.

 D4FT also provides examples for standard algorithms, similar to the "train" script in deep learning framework, so that users who just want to run existing algorithms can setup the calculation like any other quantum chemistry library.

+## Calculating the ground state energy of Oxygen molecule
 Let's calculate the ground state energy of Oxygen molecule with direct minimization DFT:
 ``` shell
 python main.py --run direct --config.mol_cfg.mol O2